-The primary duties of the audit committee are to make recommendations to the Board on the appointment and removal of external auditor; review the financial statements and render advice in respect of financial reporting as well as oversee internal control procedures of the Group and review and monitor the Company's compliance with the Company's whistleblowing policy.
+The primary duties of the audit committee are to make recommendations to the Board on the appointment and removal of external auditor, review the proposed permissible audit related and non-audit services to be provided by the external auditor, review the financial statements and render advice in respect of financial reporting, oversee internal control procedures of the Group and review and monitor the Company's compliance with the Company's whistleblowing policy.

-The audit committee has reviewed the Group's consolidated financial statements for the year ended 31 December 2021.
+The audit committee has reviewed the Group's consolidated financial statements for the year ended 31 December 2023.

-During the year, the audit committee held 2 meetings (in March and August 2021), the agenda of which is set out below:
+During the year, the audit committee held 2 meetings (in March and August 2023), the agenda of which is set out below:

-- Reviewing annual results of 2020, annual report of 2020, interim results of 2021 and interim report of 2021; - Reviewing audit and review works reports of the external auditor and discussing key audit matters with external auditor; - Discussing and reviewing internal audit report and effectiveness of the internal control system; - Reviewing the significant accounting policy and the impact of the adoption of new financial reporting standards; - Considering the re-appointment of external auditors of the Company and its independence; and - Reviewing the resources of accounting and financial reporting functions of the Group.
+- Reviewing annual results of 2022, annual report of 2022, interim results of 2023 and interim report of 2023; - Reviewing audit and review works reports of the external auditor and discussing key audit matters with external auditor; - Discussing and reviewing internal audit report and effectiveness of the internal control system; - Reviewing the significant accounting policy and the impact of the adoption of new financial reporting standards;

+- Considering the re-appointment of external auditors of the Company and its independence; and - Reviewing the resources of accounting and financial reporting functions of the Group.